phylotastic/phylotastic-portal/interactive_test/naive_user_test.md

 * (0:25) "whats the DwC-A?"
    * lesson: don't put the most arcane, confusing thing first
    * put "if you don't have any lists . . " at the top.
-   * make "web site" the first item in the list, then doc, then taxon, the upload
+   * make "web site" the first item in the list, then doc, then taxon, then upload
 * (1:22) user clicks “export list”; no feedback; user clicks again (1:30); no feedback; user is confused, asks, clicks again; no feedback
    * this feature apparently is unavailable - why not?
    * there is no feedback when action fails: provide feedback